caetanator/Era8Bit/CaetanoSoft.Graphics.Library/src/FileFormats/BMP/README.md

 > [!NOTE]
 > 90º degrees rotated DIBs for Windows CE files, are probably for internal use of the Windows Win32 APIs.
 Not to be used on a file saved on a disk.
-> [!NOTE]
 > JPEG and PNG cpmpression, are for internal use on the Windows Win32 Printing APIs.
 Not to be used on a file saved on a disk.

 > [!IMPORTANT]
-> Information for IBM OS/2 1-bpp compression needed.
+> Information for IBM OS/2 1-bpp "Huffman 1D" compression needed.
 Please help.